 Working Papers

-Distance to Schools and Equal Access in School Choice Systems - under review [paper]
+Distance to Schools and Equal Access in School Choice Systems [paper]

 This paper studies the impact of geography on cross-racial access to schools under school choice systems.
 Using data from Boston Public Schools, I show that white prekindergarteners are assigned to schools that are rated higher using measures of test-score levels, test-score growth, and race-balanced growth, than Black students; and that cross-race school-rating gaps under choice are no lower than would be generated by a neighborhood assignment rule.
 I find that longer commutes to high-rated schools reduce access for Black students.
 Consistent with a more favorable geography; Hispanic students, on the other hand, sort toward high-growth and race-balanced growth schools under choice.

-Gains from Reassignment: Evidence from a Two-Sided Teacher Market, with Elton Mykerezi, Aaron Sojourner, and Aradhya Sood [paper]
+Gains from Alternative Assignment?
+Evidence from a Two-Sided Teacher Market, with Elton Mykerezi, Aaron Sojourner, and Aradhya Sood [paper] - Under Review

 Selected Work in Progress